kdm2k6/Squad-Management-For-LWotC/Squad Management For LWotC/ReadMe.txt

 ﻿// ===================================================
 // =============== General Mod Notes =================
 // ===================================================
-It is best to turn off 'autofill squds' within Robojumper's Squad Select or else empty LW squads become filled with soldiers who are not actually part of the squad.
+It is best to turn off 'autofill squads' within Robojumper's Squad Select or else empty LW squads become filled with soldiers who are not actually part of the squad.